Frank Kingdon-Ward

-Francis Kingdon-Ward, born Francis Kingdon Ward OBE, (6 November 1885 in Manchester – 8 April 1958) was an English botanist, explorer, plant collector and author.
+Francis Kingdon-Ward, born Francis Kingdon Ward OBE, (6 November 1885 in Withington, Lancashire – 8 April 1958) was an English botanist, explorer, plant collector and author.
 He published most of his books as Frank Kingdon-Ward and this hyphenated form of his name stuck, becoming the surname of his wives and two daughters.
 It also became a pen name for his sister Winifred Mary Ward by default.

 Biography

 Son of Harry Marshall Ward and Selina Mary Ward, née Kingdon; he went on around 25 expeditions over a period of nearly fifty years, exploring Tibet, North Western China, Myanmar and Assam (in Northeastern India).
 In Myanmar he met and conducted some research into forestry and plants in the country with native botanist Chit Ko Ko.